codeface-io/SwiftObserver/README.md

 // ^^ an Observable that sends Int updates
 ~~~

 You can access the *Source* of a *Mapping* via the `source` property.
-A *Mapping* holds `source` strongly, just like arrays and other data structures would hold *Observables*.
+A *Mapping* holds `source` strongly, just like arrays and other data structures would hold an *Observable*.
 You could rewrite the above example like so:

 ```swift
 let textLength = Var<String>().map { $0.new?.count ??
 0 }